gamedig/gamedig.github.io/src/guide/contributing.md

 ### Setting Up Your Development Environment

 Before diving into contributing code, it's crucial to set up your development environment properly.
-Our detailed documentation on [Setting up Git](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git) provides step-by-step instructions to help you configure Git on your local machine, ensuring a smooth and efficient development process.
+GitHub's detailed documentation on [Setting up Git](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git) provides step-by-step instructions to help you configure Git on your local machine, ensuring a smooth and efficient development process.